nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 content addressing.
 It was a property of putting the hash inside the artifact.

-Network access?
-The same answer Nix already gives: fetching is separated from building.
-A recording proxy content-addresses everything a build fetches on first run; forever after, the "network" is a replay of pinned bytes, and anything off-script fails closed.
+And the network, the other hole hermeticity has to close?
+Discipline first, fallback second.
+The discipline is version resolution: dependencies are declared, resolved over real version ranges, and locked into the closure before the build starts, a notion Nix does not have at all.
+Native tooling already handles its own layer, a cargo lock fully pins a crate's Rust dependencies, but it stops at the language border: the C libraries underneath are somebody else's problem, and here they are declared and resolved in the same generic format as everything else.
+The recording proxy is the last-stage fallback, for the ad hoc residue neither resolution nor native tooling captures, because projects love to improvise: it content-addresses everything such a build fetches on first run, and forever after the "network" is a replay of pinned bytes, anything off-script failing closed.
 (The first run is trust-on-first-use; so is the human transcribing a fixed-output hash into a Nix expression.)
-Most ecosystems have already converged on fetch/build separation anyway, through vendoring, offline flags, and lockfiles.
-We just enforce it at the boundary.

 Determinism?
 It was never the store path's doing.
 Build identity here is input-addressed, keyed on the declared closure and toolchain exactly as a